What are the types of myeloma?

 blood cells

-• The immunoglobulins also have light chains of proteins, which can be called kappa (K) or lambda (L).
+• Light chain: The immunoglobulins also have 2 light chain portions, which are called kappa (K) or lambda (L).

 For more information about your subtype, talk to your doctor or nurse.